 In the following proof, we use $\bq_m$ to construct a $\bq$ that agrees with $\bq_m$ on accepted proposals and independently redraws rejected ones.
-The hypotheses on the support of $\bq_m$ and $\bxy$ are very general but are needed to ensure that this procedure results in a coupling $\bq$ that is not maximal.
+The hypotheses on $\bq_m$ and on $\bxy$ are needed to ensure that the resulting $\bq$ is not maximal.